Where Did All the Style Go?

 One of the things I miss most about the “golden age” of blogging–the 2010s seemed to be so rich and full of content–was how much individuality there was.
 Of course people took the same photos (a particular trope seemed to be latte art in the West Village specifically, or posing in front of that tiled wall on Perry Street), but there was so much style!
 I eagerly anticipated the daily outfit of the day selfies my favorite bloggers posted on Instagram; the outfit photos that people would take before heading to work or an event.
 I can’t tell you how many photos I pinned for inspiration!
 While trends were certainly followed, bloggers always seemed to put their own individual stamp on these trends, and it was so much fun to look at from a reader’s perspective.

-Lately, and for the past few years, I have noticed that’s no longer the case.
-Bloggers I once loved for their individuality have seemed to all shifted to following trends to the letter instead of putting their touch on their outfits.
-I understand that some of this is probably due to external factors–the “algorithm,” or appealing to the greatest common denominator of readers–but I miss it!
+Lately, I have noticed that’s no longer the case.
+Bloggers I once loved for their individuality have seemed to shift to following trends to the letter instead of putting their touch on their outfits.
+I understand that some of this is probably due to external factors–the “algorithm,” or appealing to the greatest common denominator of readers–but it has gotten old fast!
 I don’t want to see an outfit styled exactly the way–and with the exact same items–that it’s styled with on the store’s website.
 I want to see what the blogger would pair it with, how they would put their own style on a particular item.